JeremyNevill/shortee/Shortee_specification.md

 # Shortee Specification

-*Shortee* is a simple syntax for tracking events, you can see it in action over at http://www.activitify.com
+*Shortee* is a simple syntax for tracking activities, you can see it in action over at http://www.activitify.com

 If you wish to parse Shortee messages for your application using ruby then you can use the Shortee gem at https://github.com/JeremyNevill/shortee